=== Controlling Analysis

 fields such as tags or enums, plus a handful of full-text fields that will

-use some default analyzer like standard
+use some default analyzer like standard or english or some other language.

 Then you may have one or two fields that need custom analysis: perhaps the

-field needs to be indexed in a way that supports find-as-you-type.
+title field needs to be indexed in a way that supports find-as-you-type.

-analyzer in the index to the analyzer you want to
+You can set the default analyzer in the index to the analyzer you want to

 use for almost all full-text fields, and just configure the specialized